grate-driver/grate/Assembler-syntax.md

 Fragment program parameters must precede the .constants and .asm sections, they are:
 - alu_buffer_size = N, where N is 1..4 - somewhat defines the number of pixel packets (row registers r[i].xyzw) kept in the ALU buffer.
-- pseq_to_dw_exec_nb = N, where N is 0..? - the number of PSEQ instruction executed before the non-NOP DW operation.
+- pseq_to_dw_exec_nb = N, where N is 0..? - the number of PSEQ instructions executed before the non-NOP DW operation.

 #### Constants